-By Dr. David Cosman (Level III Stecco Method)
+By Dr. David Cosman Chiropractor; Certified Stecco FM Practitioner November 2021

 Stecco FM is a medical method of assessment and treatment.
 It that addresses mysterious pains and dysfunctions ranging from ankle pain with no sprain, to chronic digestive problems, or an arthritis diagnosis without positive x-ray findings.
 Since internal organ and glandular fascia connects to fascia of muscles, internal systems can be dysfunctional if the fascia is pulling on your "insides" in an imbalanced fashion.
 Stecco FM is a highly recognized and accurate method of assessment and treatment that addresses many health problems in addition to joint and muscle pain.